-Rule-based automation is a system that applies man-made rules to store, sort and manipulate data, imitating human intelligence.
+Rule-based automation is a system that applies man-made rules to store, sort and manipulate data.

 To work, rule-based systems need a set of facts or sources of data and a set of rules for manipulating.
-We sometimes refer this rule to as an ‘If statement’ because it tends to follow the line.
+We sometimes refer this rule to as an ‘If-else statement’ because it has to follow instructions.

-Automation software like Gleematic is an outstanding example.
+Automation software like Gleematic is an example of how your can start from rules-based automation.
+(Gleematic can go beyond rules-based automation, but we will get to that later.)
 It automates the process by breaking it down into steps.
 First comes new business data or events, then comes analysis: the part where the system processes data against its rules, then automation.

 Save to Your Reading List: Concept of A.I in Office Automation